 Broccoli and onion soup is one of my classic Autumn (Fall)-Winter comfort food I love preparing with vegetables from my garden.
 If you don’t believe this makes a difference, I recommend you give it a try.
+Growing your own vegetables makes you aware of your eating habits.
+Those who cultivate a vegetable garden have a particular attention to the choice of the raw material (even the one purchased).
+Greater sensitivity also means greater attention to the origin of products and ingredients and to the fairness with which workers are treated.
 Vegetables grown without any pesticides have a mild taste and a delicate texture, completely different to those sold in supermarkets.
 That is why even a simple thick soup like this is just great with the only addition of high quality olive oil.
-Broccoli is perfect for soups like these, although cauliflowers can also be alternated or added to this recipe, if desired.
+Broccoli are perfect for soups like these, although cauliflowers can also be alternated or added to this recipe, if desired.

 300 g (11 oz) fresh seasonal broccoli